ahmedhmila/Clinica-Ejdida/README.md

 The system uses other classes, such as `Building`, `Manager`, `Patient`, `Maladie`, and `Chamber`, to represent entities and store their information.
 It also interacts with the database through the service classes to perform CRUD (Create, Read, Update, Delete) operations.

 Overall, the Clinic Management System provides a user-friendly interface for managing patients, buildings, chambers, managers, and diseases in a clinic setting.
 It offers essential features to streamline the clinic's operations and improve patient care.
+There is the database file java.sql that contains all the tables needed also ,included, the presentation as clinica ejdida.mp4 and also the mysqlconnector for the database connections